cmu-sei/foundry-docs/docs/gameboard/admin-feedback-form.md

 Only feedback that has been submitted can be viewed in the reports.
 Once feedback has been submitted, a participant cannot go back and edit their feedback.

-> **Note on submitted vs in progress:** "In progress" feedback is feedback a participant has begun in some capacity that triggered the autosave feature at least once but they have not clicked the **Submit** button yet.
+??? note "Note on submitted vs in progress"

+    "In progress" feedback is feedback a participant has begun in some capacity that triggered the autosave feature at least once but they have not clicked the **Submit** button yet.
 "In progress" feedback (i.e., *autosaved* feedback) and "submitted" feedback are both stored in the database; however, only submitted feedback is queried for the reports.

 This documentation assumes that you you are logged into a game and successfully enrolled.
 To view the *game* feedback as a participant: